Recruitee/plug_limit/LIMITERS.md

 # Redis Lua script rate limiters

 `PlugLimit` is using Redis Lua scripts to perform following tasks:
-1. Establish if given request should be allowed or blocked.
+1. Establish if given request should be allowed or denied.
 2. Determine rate limiting http headers values.

 Redis Lua scripts must internally manage request counters as Redis keys, sets or hashes to provide